omcljs/om/README.md

 ```

 The repo includes several simple examples you can build yourself.
 If
-you view the `project.clj` you will see their build identifiers.
-To
+you view the `project.clj` you will see their build
+identifiers.
+Assuming you have [Leiningen](http://leiningen.org/)
-build an example run:
+installed, to build an example run:

 ```
 lein cljsbuild once build-id